 If you own a car, you know that oil is essential to its functioning.
 But did you know that oil can also cause problems?
 One of the most common issues is when oil gets into the spark plug well, causing a misfire.

-So how do you prevent oil from getting into the spark plug well in the first place?
-The best way is to regularly check your engine for leaks and have them repaired as soon as possible.
+So, how do you prevent oil from getting into the spark plug well in the first place?
+The best way to avoid issues is to inspect your engine for leaks regularly and have them repaired promptly.
 You should also change your oil according to your car’s recommended schedule.

 By doing these things, you can help ensure that your engine stays healthy and runs smoothly for years to come.